argriffing/hmmus/README.rst

     $ view-matrix --ncols=4 posterior.bin

-Until better documentation is writtin, information about the usage of the hmmus-associated scripts can be found using commands like this::
+Until better documentation is written, information about the usage of the hmmus-associated scripts can be found using commands like this::